Licensure Requirements Initial CTE Application

 15. What are the most common processing delays for an Initial CTE application?

-- Submitting an unsigned, undated or incomplete Oath and Consent form;
+• Submitting an unsigned, undated or incomplete Oath and Consent form

-- Failure to provide official transcripts when required.
+• Failure to provide official transcripts

-- Failure to submit fingerprints as required.
+• Failure to submit fingerprints

-For technical problems with this page please contact the Web Content Coordinator
+For technical problems with this page please contact the Web Content Coordinator.